 Before we share three reasons why investors seeking a diversified portfolio should consider a self-directed IRA, let’s quickly define the term “self-directed.”

-A self-directed IRA is technically no different than an IRA or retirement account you may already have or be familiar with.
+A self-directed IRA (or other retirement account) is technically no different than an IRA or retirement account you may already have or be familiar with.

 But with one crucial difference.